 - It personalizes communication.
-Your leads feel like they should respond to a text, while an email or ad is mainly for reading and leading you to a landing page.
+Your leads feel like they should respond to a text, while an email or ad is mainly for reading and leading you to a real estate landing page.

 - It speeds up lead generation and conversion.
 Text messaging puts you in front of your leads first.
 This way, the moment a house hits the market, a potential buyer can receive details on the home they’ve been looking for.

 - Real estate text message is affordable.
 Texting your leads directly means no mysterious fees and no guessing which keyword will get attention.

 - It immediately provides value.
 Your lead can receive all the information they want about a listing they drove past simply by texting a code.